-The Research Foundation – Flanders (FWO) commissioned the Vrije Universiteit Brussel (VUB) and its spin-off iCense to conduct a survey to assess Belgian citizens’ reasons for being or not being vaccinated.
+The Research Foundation – Flanders (FWO) commissioned the Vrije Universiteit Brussel (VUB) and its spin-off Sapience to conduct a survey to assess Belgian citizens’ reasons for being or not being vaccinated.

 “With our research now we know what is behind this vaccination hesitancy.
-The insights we collected provide policy makers with key information to effectively tackle resistances and strengthen Governmental plans to fight against the current pandemic”, said Dr Davide Rigoni, CEO at iCense.
+The insights we collected provide policy makers with key information to effectively tackle resistances and strengthen Governmental plans to fight against the current pandemic, to facilitate the return to a normal lifestyle”, said Dr Davide Rigoni, CEO at Sapience.

-“Since the start of the pandemic - says Prof Timothy Desmet, co-CEO at iCense - we have seen a dichotomy in the population, there is an ingroup which is in favor of the vaccines, and an outgroup, which is against the vaccine.
+“Since the start of the pandemic - says Prof Timothy Desmet, co-CEO at Sapience - we have seen a dichotomy in the population, there is an in-group which is in favor of the vaccines, and an out-group, which is against the vaccine.
 Through this study, we understand both groups and what drives them much better.
 After this, we will investigate how unvaccinated people can be convinced to still be vaccinated”.

 The study also shows that clearly stopping vaccines in certain countries has seriously damaged confidence in vaccines and undermined vaccine readiness in Belgium.
-Therefore, to effectively proceed with the vaccination programs there is need to extend the scope of the survey to all EU citizens, by assessing people’s hesitancy towards covid-19 vaccines across all the member states.
+To effectively proceed with the vaccination programs there is need to extend the scope of the survey to all EU citizens, by assessing people’s hesitancy towards Covid-19 vaccines across all the member states.